CEMENTO

 (2017- in progress)

 Yet the construction continues.
 Berlin produces and consumes millions of tons of cement annually.
 The city grows upwards and outwards, often without pause.
 And with every new slab, the gap between design and human need widens.
+This underscores the urgency of rethinking our approach to urban design and the responsibility we all share in making this change.

 Minimalist buildings, while functional, can feel indifferent.
 Their openness can become exposure.
 Their segmentation, confinement.
 Few places for retreat, few materials that soften.
 Warmth is traded for scale.
 Wood and stone give way to steel and concrete.
+Understanding the psychological impact of these design choices can help us empathize with those who experience them on a daily basis.

 This project follows those traces: in the light against a bare wall, in the heat rising from the pavement, in the quiet discomfort of space.
 It is not just about concrete.
 It is about how we live within it.
+Let's use this understanding to advocate for more human-centered and sustainable architectural practices in our cities.